taniotanio7/ansible/README.md

 Enter your macOS account password when prompted for the "BECOME" password Enter my super secret password when prompted for "Vault" password

+> Note: To skip tasks that require vault password use `--skip-tags vault`

 ## Testing configuration

 Use Docker for testing if the configuration works fine.